metashell/metashell/3rd/templight/llvm/docs/LangRef.rst

 entries.
 The existence of the ``!invariant.load`` metadata on the instruction tells the optimizer and code generator that the address operand to this load points to memory which can be assumed unchanged.
 Being invariant does not imply that a location is dereferenceable, but it does imply that once the location is known dereferenceable its value is henceforth unchanging.

 The optional ``!nonnull`` metadata must reference a single metadata name ``<index>`` corresponding to a metadata node with no entries.
 The existence of the ``!nonnull`` metadata on the instruction tells the optimizer that the value loaded is known to never be null.
 This is analogous to the ''nonnull'' attribute on parameters and return values.
 This metadata can only be applied to loads of a pointer type.

+The optional ``!dereferenceable`` metadata must reference a single metadata name ``<index>`` corresponding to a metadata node with one ``i64`` entry.
+The existence of the ``!dereferenceable`` metadata on the instruction tells the optimizer that the value loaded is known to be dereferenceable.
+The number of bytes known to be dereferenceable is specified by the integer value in the metadata node.
+This is analogous to the ''dereferenceable'' attribute on parameters and return values.
+This metadata can only be applied to loads of a pointer type.

+The optional ``!dereferenceable_or_null`` metadata must reference a single metadata name ``<index>`` corresponding to a metadata node with one ``i64`` entry.
+The existence of the ``!dereferenceable_or_null`` metadata on the instruction tells the optimizer that the value loaded is known to be either dereferenceable or null.
+The number of bytes known to be dereferenceable is specified by the integer value in the metadata node.
+This is analogous to the ''dereferenceable_or_null'' attribute on parameters and return values.
+This metadata can only be applied to loads of a pointer type.

 Semantics:
 """"""""""